TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 by correcting a typo in the table of contents), these changes are saved automatically, and the next search operation, will return the revised object.

-So how can you make a repository reponsible for an object?
+So how can you make a repository responsible for an object?
 For this the repository has the method add($object).
 If you want to commit a new object to the BookRepository for example, you can create it using $book = new Book('Extbase and Fluid').
 A new book titled "Extbase and Fluid" can added to